 Finding boondocking spots in the North Carolina mountains may be a challenge, especially in our 35 foot RV, but we’ll figure it out along the way, and share our favorite resources as we do.

-If you have any tips for us or towns you think we should check out, we’d love to hear about them in the comments below!
+If you have any tips for us or towns you think we should check out, we’d love to hear about them!